Helenlam20/helenlam20.github.io/_pages/about.md

 **3) The Social and Economic Impact of Housing Market Policy in the Netherlands: What can we learn from bank transaction data?**

 This is a new project that I have just started, and it is more focused on the area of applied and general economics.
-Using bank transaction data, we aim to study the socioeconomic changes for residents in neighborhoods with relatively low-income households where new houses will be built to attract high-income households.
+Using bank transaction data from ABN AMRO, we aim to study the socioeconomic changes for residents in neighborhoods with relatively low-income households where new houses will be built to attract high-income households.